phpMussel/phpMussel/readme.txt

    All archive metadata signatures follow the format:
     NAME:FILESIZE:CRC32
-   Where NAME is the name to cite for that signature, FILESIZE is the total size of a file contained within the archive and CRC32 is the crc32 checksum of that contained file.
+   Where NAME is the name to cite for that signature, FILESIZE is the total size (uncompressed) of a file contained within the archive and CRC32 is the crc32 checksum of that contained file.

  = EVERYTHING ELSE =
    All other signatures follow the format: